vuejs/v2.vuejs.org/source/guide/syntax.md

 <div id="item-{{ id }}"></div>
 ```

-However, this can only be used inside native HTML attributes.
-You cannot use mustaches in custom attributes or Vue.js directives.
+Note that attribute interpolations are disallowed in Vue.js directives and special attributes.
 Don't worry, Vue.js will raise warnings for you when mustaches are used in wrong places.

 ## Binding Expressions